 The TMS Therapy system uses short pulses of magnetic fields to stimulate the area of the brain that is thought to function abnormally in patients with depression.
 The magnetic field produces an electric current in the brain that stimulates the brain cells (neurons).
 This results in changes that are thought to be beneficial in the treatment of depression.

 It usually takes time for healthcare insurers to establish coverage policies for newly approved treatments such as TMS.
 However, many commercial and Medicare plans have recognized the effectiveness of treating depression with TMS Therapy and now cover TMS as part of their plans.
-See here for a full list of insurance plans that cover TMS.

 Is TMS Therapy a good alternative for patients who cannot tolerate the side effects associated with antidepressant medications?